scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Features

-Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet.
+Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet, but here's what's been implemented:

-* Basic SMS sending and receiving
+* Basic SMS sending and receiving (multipart messages and some international characters tested)
-	* Has issues with long messages (sending a long message will work, but it will arrive fragmented; receiving a long one will not work at all); see TODO below
 * Basic voicecalls: dialing, receiving, answering, rejecting
 	* On my device, oFono seems unable to give Line ID (I think it's a RIL parcel mismatch), so numbers are displayed as "Unknown"
 * User-intiated USSD (special dial codes, such as `#999#` which displays balance on my carrier)